pace-neutrons/horace-docs/docs/Support_and_updates.rst

 Support
 =======

 If you are having problems then your first port of call should be this wiki -- we have listed and described every function that is included in the Horace package.
-See `here <List_of_functions>`__ for details.
+See `here <List_of_functions.rst>`__ for details.

 In addition the Matlab function files each have detailed notes describing how the function works and what it does.
 To see these notes type